compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

   └──      goto #2
 8 5 ─      return %2
 ```
-Observe that, in this case, rather than creating a new basic block and inserting instructions into it, we simply create the block _with_ the instructions.
+Observe that, in this case, rather than creating `new_bb` and then inserting instructions into it, we simply create the block _with_ the instructions.
 This programming style is often convenient.
 Additionally note that we create an `ID` for each statement in the new basic block.
 These `ID`s are never actually used anywhere, but `BBCode` requires that each instruction be associated to an `ID`, so we must create them.